rafaelbeckel/test-c-rust-wasm/README.md

 5. [Extern Types](crates/5_extern_types/)

-   - This is the same example as the previous `wasm-bindgen` one, but using the nightly feature `extern types`.
-This produces a clean binary which only requires you to provide `malloc` and `free` from env.
+   - This is the same example as the previous `wasm-bindgen` one, but using the nightly feature `extern types`

 6. [Rust Bindgen (WIP)](crates/6_rust_bindgen/)